jinSasaki/AlertBar/README.md

 Select `Custom` type and set background and text colors as UIColor:  `.Custom(BackgroundColor, TextColor)`

 ```
-AlertBar.show(.custom(.lightGray, UIColor.black), message: "This is a Custom message.")
+AlertBar.show(.custom(.lightGray, .black), message: "This is a Custom message.")
 ```

 #### Alert duration